 A New Approach to Forest Management

 With Audubon’s latest science showing that nearly two-thirds of birds are at risk of extinction due to climate, it is critical that we find balanced solutions to reduce carbon emissions, while also seeking natural solutions to capture carbon.
-Audubon Pennsylvania’s Healthy Forest Program is setting out to do just that.
+Audubon Mid-Atlantic's Healthy Forest Program is setting out to do just that.
 Recently, Audubon received over $183,000 in grant funding from the National Fish and Wildlife Foundation (NFWF) to to create healthy forest habitats for birds and sequester carbon through partnerships with private landowners in the Appalachian Mountains of Pennsylvania.
-The grant will allow Audubon Pennsylvania to develop infrastructure to advance landscape-scale conservation on private lands by establishing Forest Bird Conservation Centers in the Pennsylvania Wilds and expanding the footprint of ongoing work on Pennsylvania Game Lands in the Laurel Highlands.
+The grant will allow Audubon Mid-Atlantic to develop infrastructure to advance landscape-scale conservation on private lands by establishing Forest Bird Conservation Centers in the Pennsylvania Wilds and expanding the footprint of ongoing work on Pennsylvania Game Lands in the Laurel Highlands.
 This project will integrate best management practices for forest birds with actions designed to sequester carbon and amplify climate resiliency within forested ecosystems, marking the first known plan of its kind in the nation.

 Healthy Forest Program

-Through its Healthy Forest Program, Audubon Pennsylvania has embarked on a unique project, integrating forest management practices designed to sequester carbon with those aimed at producing habitat for declining forest-bird species.
+Through its Healthy Forest Program, Audubon Mid-Atlantic has embarked on a unique project, integrating forest management practices designed to sequester carbon with those aimed at producing habitat for declining forest-bird species.
 No other project has attempted to integrate management actions for carbon with those for enhancing bird habitat.
 This new project uses the American Forest Foundation’s Family Forest Carbon Program as the platform for incentivizing science-based practices that will bring new forest-management options to private landowners.

 The goals of the project are two-fold:

 - Create habitat for birds and other wildlife